scottlamb/moonfire-nvr/design/time.md

 sender report could be used to correlate a RTP timestamp with the camera's wall clock, and thus calculate the camera's time as of the first frame.

-The _start time_ of the first segment could be either its local start time or its camera start time, determined via the following rules:
+The _start time_ of the first recording could be either its local start time or its camera start time, determined via the following rules:

    1. if there is no camera start time (due to the lack of a RTCP sender report), the local start time wins by default.